cretw00274/gcode-for-3-axes-laser/README.md

 #Note
-The original code "raster2laser_gcode_cr8" was writed by 305engineering <305engineering@gmail.com>.
+The code is based on "raster2laser_gcode_cr8" by 305engineering <305engineering@gmail.com>.
 I have revision all the file except for png.py for my use case, i.e. add a mark on a relief object.